210215-USF-NET/Joaquin_Olivar-P0/P0-Requirements.md

 ## Overview
 The store app is a software that helps customers purchase products from your business.
 Designed with functionality that would make virtual shopping much simpler!

 ## Functionality
+- add a new customer
+- search customers by name
+- display details of an order
-- The customer should be able to place orders
+- place orders to store locations for customers
+- view order history of customer
-- The customer should be able to view their order history
+- view order history of location
-- The customer should be able to view location inventory
+- view location inventory
-- The customer should know how much of a product is remaining
 - The customer should be able to purchase multiple products
-- Locations should have records of order history
 - Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive)
 - The manager should be able to replenish inventory